List of criminal organizations in DC Comics: Rainbow Raiders

 After the death of the first Captain Boomerang, a funeral was held that every villain ever to face Flash attended.
 Among the large crowd was an eclectic group of metahumans calling themselves the "Rainbow Raiders", in honor of the late Flash villain.
 Their sentiments, expressed during the service, seemed to denote that the group was relatively new to the scene, and had little exposure, standing, or experience working together.

-The Raiders were active during the Crime Syndicate of America's second invasion of Earth, encountering Johnny Quick and Power Ring (who were disguised as the Flash and Green Lantern) while attacking the Missoula County, Montana S.T.A.R.
-Labs facility.
-The battle goes badly for the two, but thanks to the help of nearby civilians, believing that their beloved heroes are in trouble, attack the Raiders and allow Power Ring and Johnny Quick to rally and subdue the group.

-The fate of the Rainbow Raiders was intended for the pages of Blackest Night, and was soon after released as a "deleted page" segment in Untold Tales of the Blackest Night.
-Believing that, with the dead attacking, it was best to be on the 'winning side', the Raiders committed mass suicide to join the Black Lantern Corps.
-However they remained dead because they lacked any emotional ties sufficient to draw the attention of the black power rings, which focused on resurrecting people who would inspire certain emotions in Earth's heroes and villains, such as Lex Luthor's various murder victims, or fallen villains and heroes like Maxwell Lord and Elongated Man.
+During the Blackest Night storyline, the Raiders commit mass suicide in a bid to join the Black Lantern Corps.
+However, they remain dead because they lack any emotional ties to attract a black power ring.

 The Ravens

 A band of female mercenaries led by Cheshire, the Ravens included Pistolera, Vicious, and Termina and became a thorn in the side of Gotham City's heroes.

 Red Brotherhood

 A faction of Green Martians from Mars II led by the Marshal, the Red Brotherhood overthrew their planet and tried to conquer Earth.
 Among their ranks was Martian Manhunter's lover J'en.